brandonch9/Twitter/README.md

 # Twitter
-simple twitter app using backbone
+simple twitter app using nodejs, backbone and mongodb

-run 'bin/www' to start
+run 'node server' to start